 12. Unmilled Rice

 You can obtain Unmilled Rice from Rice Shoots, available at Pierre’s general store or occasionally from the Travelling Cart.
-Milling Unmilled Rice yields 1 edible rice in just one day.
+Milling Unmilled Rice yields one edible rice in just one day.

 Profits from Unmilled Rice are versatile, with a 10% chance to gain extra Unmilled Rice when harvesting Rice Shoots.
 The Help Wanted board may also request Unmilled Rice, providing an extra 90 gold and 150 friendship points.
 Notably, planting Unmilled Rice doesn’t require additional watering for subsequent crops, saving resources.

-- Profitable when converted into rice recipes, selling for 100 gold.
+• Profitable in rice recipes, selling for 100 gold.

 11. Blue Jazz

-A great thing about Blue Jazz is that it can produce Blue Jazz Honey if you plant the Blue Jazz in the range of a Bee House.
+A great thing about it is that it can produce Blue Jazz Honey if you plant it in the range of a Bee House.
 This will increase the value of the honey base from 100 gold to 200 gold, earning you a massive bonus profit.

 10. Coffee Bean

-In Stardew Valley, apart from farming, dungeons are a significant activity, and Coffee Beans can aid you in exploring them.
+In Stardew Valley, apart from farming, dungeons are a significant activity, and Coffee Beans can help you explore them.
 Growing Coffee Beans allows you to brew coffee and triple-shot espresso, providing a speed boost for navigating dungeons like Skull Cavern or Volcano.
 These can also be purchased from the Traveling Cart.

-- The sale price for Coffee Beans has no benefit in the Tiller profession.
+• Sale price lacks benefit in the Tiller profession.

 9. Tulip Bulb

-- Easy to obtain and can be purchased from many different stores.
+• Easy to obtain and available in many stores.

 8. Garlic